-3Statistics based on author's analysis of the National Agricultural Workers Survey (NAWS) conducted by the Department of Labor, Employment and Training Administration, which surveys farm workers at the workplace and is designed to be nationally representative of the crop workforce excluding H-2A workers.
+&lt;sup>6Statistics based on author's analysis of the National Agricultural Workers Survey (NAWS) conducted by the Department of Labor, Employment and Training Administration, which surveys farm workers at the workplace and is designed to be nationally representative of the crop workforce excluding H-2A workers.

-$^{^4\}mathrm{H}\text{-}2\mathrm{A}$ workers constitute an estimated 10% of the full-time equivalent farm workforce (Costa and Martin, 2020).
+$^{7}\text{H-2A}$ workers constitute an estimated 10% of the full-time equivalent farm workforce (Costa and Martin, 2020).